-I love Bangkok and so do many Singaporeans – I’ve been to the city at least 6 times for its nearness, fabulous food and great shopping.
-But if you want to enjoy a weekend break away from the concrete jungle, head south to Hua Hin, a quiet beach resort town on the Gulf of Thailand.
-I spent a little time here thanks to the Radisson Blu folk and discovered some rather unusual sides of Thailand, from a tropical vineyard to a royal train station.
-Here’s a little guide to Hua Hin that I put together with some suggestions on things to do if you only have time for a weekend trip to Hua Hin.
+I love Bangkok and so do many Singaporeans – Just a 2 hour flight away, I’ve visited Bangkok multiple times for its fabulous Thai food and cheap shopping.
+But if you’re looking to see more of Thailand beyond the city, consider taking a few days to head down south to Hua Hin, a quiet beach resort town along the Gulf of Thailand with some lovely coasts and unusual sights including a tropical wine vineyard and a royal train station.
+Here’s my guide to Hua Hin with a list of what I thought are cool things to do in Hua Hin.

 What is Hua Hin famous for?

-Hua Hin is popular among Thai people for its beaches and being a good seaside resort town to just kick back in, but it also gained popularity because it has been a favoured destination by Thai royalty in the last couple hundred of years.
-The late Thai King Rama 9 lived here for a few years before moving back to Bangkok, and other Thai Kings before him had their summer palaces built here.
+Hua Hin is popular for its laidback beaches, but it also gained popularity as a favoured destination by Thai royalty in the last couple hundred of years.
+The late Thai King Rama 9 lived here for a few years before moving back to Bangkok, and other Thai Kings before him had their summer palaces built here as well.

-Fun fact: according to some of the Thai people I spoke to, the late King had a special love for two things: stray dogs and jazz music.
-You’ll notice that there are very few stray dogs or animals wandering around in Hua Hin, and that there is an annual jazz festival held in Hua Hin.
+Random fun fact: according to some of the Thai people I spoke to, the late King had a special love for two things: stray dogs and jazz music, which is something you’ll notice in Hua Hin: there are very few stray dogs or animals wandering around, and that’s why there is an annual jazz festival held in Hua Hin.

 Things to do in Hua Hin

-Located on the Gulf of Thailand, Hua Hin is a seaside resort that is thankfully not as overrun with tourists as other more popular spots like Phuket.
-Many hotels have a lovely beachfront location offering a great view of the coast.
-If you are into watersports, kite surfing is apparently quite popular in these parts, though it is quite dependent on the wind and water condition.
+Located on the Gulf of Thailand, Hua Hin is a seaside resort that is thankfully not as overrun with tourists as other more popular spots like Phuket, though it can get crowded during Thai holidays as it’s popular among the locals.
+Many hotels have lovely beachfront locations with direct beach access, or you could always go to the public Hua Hin Beach.

 Visit a tropical vineyard with elephants